-Table 10 shows the forecast ratio of operating revenue to operating expense by service in 2041.
+The following table shows the forecast ratio of operating revenue to operating expense by service in 2040.
 This ratio is the operating revenue (primarily fares) divided by the costs of operating Sound Transit's services.

-TABLE 10: Sound Transit's total forecasted operating revenue / operating expense ratio in 2041
+Table 10: Sound Transit's total forecasted operating revenue / operating expense ratio in 2040